Last Updated on 14/02/2024 by Dochlaggie. Post first published on September 9, 2023.

 Also, when they feel unchallenged, Pomeranians may nap to escape boredom.

 Pomeranians are famously yappy canines, especially when they’re not actively socialized to outsiders and noisy clamors.

 When getting a Pomeranian for the first time, it is advisable to teach them the “Quiet” command while they’re still puppies.
-The more often you socialize with them, the more easy and pleasant your experience will become.
+The more often you socialize with them, the easier your experience will become.

 How Long Do Pomeranians Live?

 The Pomeranian is a very hardy and long-lived breed.
 The average lifespan of a Pomeranian is between 12 and 16 years.
-Some even manage to outlive.
+Some even manage to outlive that.

 The oldest Pomeranian to date managed to live up to the age of 21.